For Immediate Release

 Redwood City's Citizens Police Academy Brings "Real Life" Law Enforcement Skills and Experience to the Community

 In addition to fascinating "classroom" work featuring expert instructors and a variety of genuine police topics and issues, participants will actually go in the "field."
-Here, they'll get real, hands-on training and experience with live firearms, defensive tactics, a police patrol "ride along", and more.
-All sessions are conducted by veteran police officers and other law enforcement professionals.
+Here, they'll get real, hands-on training and experience with live firearms, defensive tactics, and more.
+All sessions are conducted by veteran police officers and other law enforcement professionals with years of real experience in their specialties.

-This is a great opportunity for members of the community to gain a better understanding of the job that our local police department performs for the citizens of Redwood City, while building good will and supportive relations between the police and the public.
+This is a great opportunity for members of the community who have an interest in law enforcement, their community, the judicial process, and the inner workings of the Redwood City Police Department.
+This program provides participants with a better understanding of the job that our local police department performs for the community of Redwood City, while building good will and supportive relations between the police and the public.
+Each class is 3 hours in length.

 Officer Diana Villegas